Transfer matrix model (TMM)

 n.csv |

-y-position (m) vs. real part of the refractive index n (au) at a given wavelength |
+y-position (m) vs. real part of the refractive index n |

 photons.csv |

-y-position (m) vs. photon density (\(m^{-3}\)) at a given wavelength |
+y-position (m) vs. photon density (\(m^{-3}\)) |

 photons_abs.csv |

-y-position (m) vs. photons absorbed (\(m^{-3}s^{-1}\)) at a given wavelength |
+y-position (m) vs. absorbed photons (\(m^{-3}s^{-1}\)) |

-The optical_output folder in depth
+The optical_output

 optical_output